 It’s on the road again for me.
-It’s planes, it’s airports, it’s snow, it’s de-icing machines, it’s delays, and it’s sprinting.
+It planes, it’s airports, it’s snow, it’s de-icing machines, it’s delayed, and it’s sprinting.
 From Powell River to Calgary to Toronto.
 It’s a day and half a night, a full moon and daylight savings time.
 Side note: Can we just stop with the daylight savings time already?
 Come on – Saskatchewan has it right!

 Back to the story.
 It’s late check-ins, a restless sleep, and lots of city noises this small-town girl is unaccustomed to.
 BUT the payoff is always so EPIC.

-Epic you ask?
+The epic you ask?
 Epic because I get to see our clientele, our forever alumni, my people.
 I get to visit them in their cities.
-I get to see and hear their stories live and in person – face-to-face.
+I get to see and hear their stories live and in-person – face-to-face.
 I get to hug them, hand them a Kleenex, cheer them on, and drink coffee – it’s SO EPIC.